cubiclesoft/cloud-storage-server-ext-scripts/README.md

 * -g=group - The *NIX group to run the process under (*NIX only).
 * -i - Allow 'stdin' passthrough.
 Without this option, passing non-empty 'stdin' strings to /scripts/v1/run is an error.
 * -m=num - Maximum queue length.
 Default is unlimited.
+* -n - No process execution.
+No parameter escaping.
+Useful for passing parameters to monitors.
 * -s=num - The number of items in the queue that may run simultaneously.
 Default is 1.
 * -u=user - The *NIX user to run the process under (*NIX only).